23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 It’s a major letdown when you have to turn around because your feet are soggy.
 So, one of the keys to a successful hike in the rain is solid waterproof hiking footwear.

-When hiking in wet conditions, I opt for a higher ankle boot like the Oboz Bridger Mid or the Oboz Sypes Mid.
-These provide more ankle support on slippery trails and keep water out better than a low-ankle shoe (especially when paired with gaiters).
+When hiking in wet conditions, I opt for a higher ankle boot like the Oboz Katabic Waterproof Mids.
+These provide more ankle support on slippery trails and keep water out better than a low-ankle shoe.
+For more recommendations, these are my favorite models of Oboz hiking shoes.

 If you already have hiking boots, there’s a good chance that they are waterproof, so double-check before running out to buy a new pair for hiking in the rain.
 Another tip is to clean and re-waterproof your boots regularly since the waterproof nature of boots can fade over time.